-As vegetated marshes provide a different suite of functions and services than unvegetated mudflats, it is crucial to understand the resilience of coastal wetlands to sea-level rise and stochastic disturbance events.
-Our research contributes to this understanding by focusing on the processes controlling state transitions, resistance, and resilience in coastal wetlands.
-See below for project summaries addressing the overarching questions we're pursuing:
+It is crucial to understand the resilience of coastal wetlands to sea-level rise, saltwater intrusion, and disturbance events to project future ecosystem structure and function.
+Our research contributes to this understanding by focusing on the processes controlling coastal resilience, state transitions, and disturbance dynamics in coastal wetlands.

-Sea-level Rise in Intermittent Estuaries.
-This project, funded by the State Coastal Conservancy, explored how intermittent estuaries respond to sea-level rise differentially than always open estuaries using a modeling approach.
-A conceptual model was published in Estuarine, Coastal and Shelf Science (Thorne et al. 2021) and a case study manuscript is in prep (Buffington et al.).
+Sea-Level Rise in Intermittent Estuaries.
+This project, funded by the CA State Coastal Conservancy, explored how intermittent estuaries respond to sea-level rise differentially than always open estuaries.
+A conceptual model was published in Estuarine, Coastal and Shelf Science (Thorne et al. 2021) and a case study manuscript is in prep.
+Alternative Stable States in Salt Marsh.
+This field experiment tested how chronic flooding stress interacts with disturbance in coastal salt marsh in LA, USA, and quantified state change using multivariate hypervolumes in a novel framework.
+The resulting manuscript was published in a resilience special feature in Journal of Ecology (Jones et al. 2021). |

 |